nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 13: Make the maximum clade credibility tree.</figcaption>
 </figure>

-### Check the mcc tree using FigTree
+### Check the MCC tree using FigTree
-We can now open the mcc tree using FigTree.
+We can now open the MCC tree using FigTree.
 The output contains several things.
 Each node has several traits.
 Among them are those called Hong_Kong, New_York and New_Zealand.
 The value of those traits is the probability of that node being in that location as inferred using MASCOT.

 <figure>